-The terms concordance is always growing.
-Only terms listed in published materials are listed here.
-All terms, even common ones, are re-written specifically for The Libertas League story setting context.
+Only terms listed in published Libertas League books are listed here.
+All terms, even common ones, are written specifically for The Libertas League story setting context.

 The terms created and directly relating to the stories published for The Libertas League are the intellectual property of the author and may not be adapted, reused, redistributed, or claimed for any purpose.
 Common terms are public domain.

-Antoinette Avenue: noun.
-The street in Protege Estates within Zoe Dominique where Bray Stard lives.
+Antoinette Avenue: The street in Protege Estates within Zoe Dominique where Bray Stard lives.

-Autumn Amber’s: noun.
-A small restaurant in Equinox Bar likes to frequent.
+Autumn Amber’s: A small restaurant in Equinox in which Bar likes to frequent.

-Burning Bridge, The: noun.
-A long, old railroad bridge in Zoe Dominique.
-It is no longer used,but is a city landmark.
+Burning Bridge, The: A long, old railroad bridge in Zoe Dominique.
+It is no longer used, as it is a city landmark.
 From age, it has turned dark brown and is rusted in many places.

-Devastation Dimension: noun.
-A dimension of swirling black and red with no sky or ground, where people’s souls are trapped who give up their lives in some manner that does not kill them completely.
+Devastation Dimension: A dimension of swirling black and red with no sky or ground, where people’s souls are trapped who give up their lives in some sacrificial manner.
 Once in this dimension, one can never leave.

-Docker High School:noun.
-Docker was one of the Equinox city founders and he was passionate about keeping the city clean.
+Docker High School: Docker was one of the Equinox city founders.
+He was passionate about keeping the city clean.
 It’s because of him that thousands of trees were planted which aided the city’s reputation as the Forever Autumn City.
-This is where Andy and Stacie went to school.

-d’Orleanse: noun.
-A trendy, expensive clothing store located in the upper floor of the mall at Uptown Zoe Dominique’s popular shopping center.
+d’Orleanse: A trendy, expensive clothing store located in the upper floor of Uptown Zoe Dominique’s popular shopping center.

-Edouard Public Library: noun.
-An old library in Zoe Dominique with High Renaissance-style architecture.
+Edouard Public Library: An old library in Zoe Dominique with High Renaissance-style architecture.

 Equinox City University: The main, general university in Equinox with an expected variety of 4- to 8-year degree options.

 Equinox Gold Silt Research Institute: A university in Equinox which focuses on the study and research of rock sciences.
 It has a state-of-the-art public exhibit of minerals, semi-precious gemstones, and precious gems and metals.
-Andy’s father was a professor and mineralogist here.
+Andy’s father was a professor and mineralogist there for several years.

-Equinox Heritage Library:noun.
-A six-story, square-shaped glass building in Equinox with stainless steel rails, dark gray cement stairs, dozens of computer consoles, self-checkout facilities, plush chairs and study desks, and a large parking lot.
-New, has stainless steel rails, dark gray cement stairs.
+Equinox Heritage Library: A six-story, square-shaped glass building in Equinox with stainless steel rails, dark gray cement stairs, dozens of computer consoles, self-checkout facilities, plush chairs and study desks, and a large parking lot.

-Falling Leaf Public High school: The high school in Equinox that Andy and Stacie attend.
+Falling Leaf Public High school: The high school in Equinox in which Andy and Stacie attend.

-The French Lily Apartments: noun.
-The apartment complex Bar, Andy, and his sisters Amber and Avarine reside in while staying in Zoe Dominique.
+The French Lily Apartments: The apartment complex Bar, Andy, and his sisters Amber and Avarine reside in whenever they stay in Zoe Dominique.

-The Haunted Woods: noun.
-Also called Francois Forest; The northern words surrounding Zoe Dominique where The Haunted Mansion was supposed to have resided in.
+The Haunted Woods: Also called Francois Forest.
+The northern words surrounding Zoe Dominique where The Haunted Mansion was supposed to have been.

-The Golden Pond: noun.
-A huge tourist park in Equinox created for the sole purpose of being beautiful and attracting people.
-It has thousands of tall, flaming trees in fall with dozens of random vendor booths scattered throughout.
-Renaissance sculptures and informational plaques keep people interested.
+The Golden Pond: A huge tourist park in Equinox created for the sole purpose attracting people.
+The thousands of trees burst aflame in the fall, bringing dozens of vendors with booths during the season.
+Renaissance sculptures and informational plaques keep the travelers.
 There’s even a couple ponds with large fish and a few large animal habitats where twelve cats live in furry paradise.

 Golden Hill: A large hill that overlooks Equinox.
 Resorts and high-end hotels sit atop it.